james-grant1/vc-git-20-09-21/README.txt

 This repository contains details of my thesis.

-Begins with a summary or my work in the last 4 years
+Begins with a summary or my work in the last 4 years.